Table of Contents

 Aside from physical injury or losing personal interest in the sport.
 And perhaps the biggest threat to building a successful athletic career is experiencing mental burnout.
 Hence burnout is most likely to occur if you’re putting too much pressure on yourself.
 And not allowing for inevitable shortcomings and losses.

 Maintaining healthy motivation – and good mental health in general.
 It depends on being able to forgive yourself when you don’t meet goals.
-And keeping positive attitude toward yourself at all times.
+And keeping a positive attitude toward yourself at all times.
 One of the keys to success for world-renowned boxer Manny Pacquiao is maintaining a positive attitude, whether he wins or loses.
 Rather than becoming disillusioned or angry when failures occur.
 A positive mindset will allow you to use it as a learning experience and grow stronger from it.

 To become the best possible athlete, you can involve intense physical training.
 And commitment in every area of your life.
 Yet ultimately, your success will only go as far as your inner motivation will allow it.
 Developing a strong sense of internal, mental stimulation through embracing personal responsibility, honing self-discipline skills, and maintaining a positive mindset.
 It Will put you in the best possible position to fulfill your potential as a successful athlete.